arashnm80/arashnm80.github.io/handbook/c'est-la-vie.md

 title: C'est la vie
 ---

+I'm not in good enough position to live with positive life factor and I defy to be only alive, so this is my choice:

 > Leave or fight for narrow possibility to live.

-Maybe it's what I'm forced to do, maybe it's what I want to do, maybe it's what I choose to do, maybe it's what beaten into my source code by my parents and society.

-Either case, this is who I am being and what I'm doing now.
+This is the price I choose to pay: to fight and not rest and live only through [multitasking](../multitask) till either of them happens.